"You made a thing, but now you wish it'd go away... Deprecations, a love story."

 - [ ] modules

-- [ ] required arguments that will be removed
+- [x] previously required parameters that will be removed

-- [ ] optional arguments that are now required
+- [x] optional parameters that are now required

 - [ ] mutual exclusion